 Rights and Protections for Debtors

 Under South African law, debtors have a number of rights and protections.
 For instance, you have the right to apply for debt counselling if you’re unable to meet your financial commitments.
 Also, once under debt review, creditors can’t enforce legal action without a court order.
-Moreover, according to the Prescription Act, certain debts expire after a specific time period if the creditor has made no successful attempt to collect it.
+According to the Prescription Act, certain debts expire after a specific time period if the creditor has made no successful attempt to collect it.
 Being aware of these protections equips you to better handle debt-related issues.

 » Find out more: Unpaid Bills to Debt Collection, What’s Next?